jamesplease/fi-calc-guide/src/configuration/index.md

 ## Pages in this Guide

-- [Length of Retirement](/configuration/duration/) - How long your retirement
+- [Duration](/configuration/duration/) - How long your retirement lasts.
-  lasts.

 - [Portfolio](/configuration/portfolio/) - The assets that you have, or will have, at the start of your retirement.